Workforce Management Hints, Tips & Best Practices

 the day makes it easier for a contact center manager to take a

 proactive approach in managing back-office activities.
-Integration The

 system should easily integrate with the contact center’s ACD or PBX